bonzibudd/Fluent-Metro/README.md

 ## What is Fluent-Metro?

-This skin is an attempt to bring Fluent design into the Open-Shell Start menu.
+This skin is an attempt to bring a modern look and full customization to Open-Shell.
 It uses modern elements such as curved corners, flat borders, bold fonts, glyphs, depth, and other cues from Fluent design.
 It even has a floating border!
 Additional enhancements include a wide array of customizable options, such as icon and padding size, colors choices, fonts sizes, and button appearance.
 More options will be (and have been) added to enhance the experience.

 ## Setup Process